ankitchouhan119/Terraza-restaurant-website.github.io/README.md

 an existing payment system, such as a cash register and softwareaccessible credit system.
 The payment system must be functional to inform the AMOS system whether the payment was successful or unsuccessful.
+Surface computer UI
+Customers of restaurants interact with the Surface Computer UI.
+Users of AMOS can move items such as food items, dietary needs, tips, and menus around on their PC.
+These objects can be transferred into objects, like meals and payments, to carry out a range of tasks.
+In regards to this paradigm for object manipulation, a constrained system menu is required.
+Using a simple touch gesture, a double-tap on the touch surface, users will call up their restaurant menu, which is combined with a scheme menu, and will dismiss it with similar gesture or by tapping a close button GUI element.